Tingshow-liu/tingshow-liu.github.io/_includes/about.md

 layout: page
 ---

-## Hi, my name is Ting-Hsiu Liu, and you can also call me Claire.
+## Hi, my name is Ting-Hsiu Liu.
+You can also call me Claire 👋

 ## Some facts about me
  - I'm from Taiwan